Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/06/running-jekyll-on-windows.md

 ## Install Jekyll

-Once you have Python and Ruby installed, you can install the Ruby Gems for Jekyll
+Once you have Ruby installed, you can install the Ruby Gems for Jekyll

 ```bash
 gem install jekyll bundler webrick
 ```

-If you used the wrong Ruby installer, you might not have all the dev tools and gem installation will error, so go back and check your Ruby installer was the DevTools version.
+If you used the wrong Ruby installer, you might not have all the dev tools.
+If you get an error on `gem installation`, go back and check your Ruby installer was the DevTools version.

-Check everything is up and running using:
+Once the Gems are installed, you can check everything is ready by running a Jekyll version check:

 ```bash
 jekyll -v